-4/2 (Week 1): What is economics?
+4/1 (Week 1): What is economics?
 And why does its link to environment and justice matter?

-- Introductions, review of the syllabus - Establishing some working foundations for climate and economic development in Oregon-how climate underpins our economy, our cultures, our lives; How can economics help us understand our relationship with the environment? - Making your case compelling Part I: How to write a policy memo - Fleshing out topics of interest to the class - Beginning: define the state of the Oregon's environment in the context of the world
+- Introductions, review of the syllabus - Establishing some working foundations for climate and economic development in Oregon-how climate underpins our economy, our cultures, our lives; How can economics help us understand our relationship with the environment? - How do changes in national and global politics affect the economy? - Making your case compelling Part I: How to write a policy memo - Fleshing out topics of interest to the class - Beginning: define the state of the Oregon's environment in the context of the world